github-clonner/helloworld-react-native/README.template.md

-# ALVB React Native Starter
+# EMIKETIC React Native Starter

 A boilerplate and reference implementation for mobile applications built with React, Redux, and React Native.